NikJagan/UNICEF_EUR_Group_4_Public/README.md

 # Repository goal
 This repository consists of files that were used by Marleen Haubitz, Anastasia Khomenko, Nikilesh Jagan, and Inno Loor for analysis of Unicef data as a part of FEM11153: Seminar Case Studies in Data Science and Marketing Analytics.
 Master's program DSMA.

-# Effect of external events and proximities on donations
+# Effect of external events and social proximities on donations

 ## Description